finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 ## DeleteExecutions

-> DeletedEntityResponse DeleteExecutions (string scope, string code, List<string> executionIds)
+> DeletedEntityResponse DeleteExecutions (string scope, string code, List<string> executionIds = null)

 Delete executions

-Delete one or more executions from a transaction portfolio.
+Delete one or more executions from a transaction portfolio

 ### Example